Nissan LEAF, an all-electric vehicle.

 Electric vehicles (EVs) are a product showing that what is good for the public and the planet is also good business.
 Nissan's commitment to sustainable mobility begins by addressing concerns over climate change and supports sustainable profits for Nissan by satisfying customers' demands for more environmentally friendly vehicles.
 Greater movement toward renewable energy such as solar, wind and hydropower in the future is expected to further enhance this segment, as EVs will be able to use energy from a variety of sources.

-Nissan LEAF has sold more than 62,000 units* since its debut in December 2010, making it the best-selling EV in the world.
+Nissan LEAF has been sold more than 172,000 units* since its debut in December 2010, making it the best-selling EV in the world.
 Nissan is planning to introduce three additional EV models; combined with Renault's four EV models already on the market, this will bring the Alliance total to eight EVs.
 The Renault-Nissan Alliance will continue to lead the auto industry with the highest level of global EV sales.

 - * As of April 2015.